Difference between revisions of "Enock Dongo" - Pindula

 Enock Dongo was employed by the Ministry of Health and Childcare as a nurse/midwife.

-He did his secondary education and Mount Selinda High School, Chipinge District, Manicaland Province.
+He did his secondary education at Mount Selinda High School, Chipinge District, Manicaland Province.
 [1]

 In 2022, he was appointed to the Premier Service Medical Aid Society (PSMAS) board at the instigation of the Zimbabwe Confederation of Public Sector Trade Unions (ZCPSTU).